FranklinUmeObi/E-Business_GroupProject/README.md

 ## Guidelines

-When writing code, push it to your own branch eg "FranksBranch
+When writing code, push it to your own branch eg "FranksBranch"

 When you have a full featuremake a pull request to the main branch.
 Frank will review the code and them aprove the request.